DerekZiemba/yarn-V2-workspaces-simple-monorepo/README.md

    2. Install webpack plugin (not useful in this repo, but I'll need it later)
       `yarn add -D pnp-webpack-plugin`
 2. Install some plugins https://yarnpkg.com/api/modules/plugin_typescript.html
-   Many of the documented commands come from these, and IMO it's easy to miss that these are addons due to the documentations color scheme
+   Many of the documented commands come from these, and IMO it's easy to miss that these are addons

     ```bash
       yarn plugin import typescript           # I guess it's not batteries included like V1